Abson/CameraRtmpSDK/README.md

 ### Update
 2017.11.1 Update project to runnable and and modify test API, enjoy it.

-2018.1.2 fix audio encode bug, make it encode correctly，enjoy it.
+2018.1.2 Fix audio encode bug, make it encode correctly，enjoy it.

 ### Feature
 As far as this moment, This project looks very confusing，i will take more time make it more usable. hope you can supports me, leaving you stars, Thanks.